robin-raymond/zax.io/ctor-dtor.md

 ##### Enabling only alternative `deep` and `last` copy constructors

-A default copy constructor can be disabled but the default alternative `last` and `deep` constructors can be automatically created by applying the `default` keyword as exampled in the following:
+A default copy constructor can be disabled which would normally disable the `last` and `deep` constructors too.
+However, the default `last` and `deep` constructors can be automatically re-enabled by applying the `default` keyword as exampled in the following:

 ````zax
 MyType :: type {